 While packing to go to her great uncle’s out-of-town funeral, my friend instructed her daughter to pack a dress or skirt to wear, something nicer than the normal jeans or leggings.
 Her daughter, an avid reader, didn’t want to take time away from her book, so she packed quickly.
 When they arrived at their hotel and were getting ready for the funeral, her daughter relayed with horror, “My dress isn’t here!”
 She had forgotten to pack it.
 All she had in her luggage was a pair of “jeggings,” decidedly inappropriate attire for the event.

 My friend remained composed and with a kind of wisdom 99% of us would not be able to muster in such a situation, especially with the time crunch, she said calmly to her daughter, “Well, you know you can’t wear jeggings to your great uncle’s funeral, so what are you going to do about it?
 I’m going to get ready while you figure it out.”

 With that, my friend left to get herself dressed for the funeral.
-After she was ready and came back in the hotel room, her daughter told her of how she planned to solve the problem she had created.
-She had located a Target store that was on the way to the funeral where they could quickly stop to purchase a dress.
-She asked her mom, “Can I reimburse you by working it off?”
+After she was ready and came back into the hotel room, her daughter told her of how she planned to solve the problem she had created.
+She’d located a Target store that was on the way to the funeral where they could quickly stop to purchase a dress.
+Then she asked her mom, “Can I reimburse you by working it off?”
 She agreed to pay her mom back with a series of chores, including cleaning and vacuuming the interior of her mom’s car.

 My friend’s daughter made a mistake, figured out how to solve the problem, and followed through with experiencing the consequences of her mistake.
 Not only did she practice valuable problem solving, I’m guessing she’ll be more careful with her packing next time they go on a trip.